deadlyvipers/dojo_rules/introduction.md

-greetings
+Greetings

-this is an introduction
+This is an introduction.

+I like the Electives path.